unreal-archive/unreal-archive/README.md

   files)~~
 - Support for documents and articles, stored in Markdown format with YAML metadata
+- Support for non-content files, like patches, drivers and similar updates
 - Support for generating the HTML output/presentation for the content database
   - ~~Maps~~
   - ~~Map Packs~~